HLTA Position Statements

 Transient Accommodations Tax Increases:

 The Hawai‘i Lodging & Tourism Association opposes any increases in the Transient Accommodations Tax (TAT) or additional taxes directed at the hospitality industry.
-Instead of imposing new taxes, the state and county governments should aggressively pursue transient vacation units to collect the millions of dollars in TAT and General Excise Taxes currently being avoided by illegal operations.
+During the 2017 legislative special session the hospitality industry took a hit through a 1 percent increase to the TAT across the state earmarked to fund the Honolulu Rail Project.
+As proponents for the rail project we were adamantly opposed to this drastic increase to the TAT rate.
+We favored that the funding for rail continue to come from the GET, a a fairer and more reliable source of funding.
+Another preferable option would be for the state and county governments to target and pursue transient vacation units so that they can collect the millions of dollars in TAT and General Excise Taxes currently being avoided by many operators.

 The visitor industry is highly competitive, and higher taxes and operating costs can only hurt businesses in Hawai‘i.
 Our competitors often have lower room rates due to the lower overall cost of doing business (labor, property taxes, utilities, fees, etc.).
 In Hawai‘i, high business costs and tax rates make it increasingly difficult for businesses to be profitable and competitive, both in the domestic and international markets.
 The HLTA remains vigilant in opposing proposals that would raise the cost of business operations in the state.

-Diversification must include a mixture of visitor industry and non-visitor industry activities.
-In the visitor industry, we must seek balanced growth that meets the needs of the community and allows for a healthy economy.
-Efforts should be made to promote and encourage all segments of the economy.
-The Hawai‘i Lodging & Tourism Association supports the development of new industries.
-There should be increased support for growth industries such as diversified agriculture, the film industry, medical services, and high technology.
+Diversification must blend a mixture of visitor industry and non-visitor industry activities.
+Our core competence has always been tourism .
+By capitalizing on our strength as having a strong and robust hospitality industry, efforts should be made to promote and encourage a synergistic relationship with tourism with all segments of the economy.
+In this regard, there should be increased support for growth industries such as diversified agriculture, the film industry, medical services, and high technology.
 HLTA also supports the use and promotion of products grown and or made in Hawai‘i.

 HLTA's Legislative stances: